-Does the school have a formal, ongoing curriculum cycle of review and revision for all courses in all departments?

-How does the school achieve effective curricular coordination within and among each academic area, department, and program in the school?

-What structures and processes are in place to achieve vertical articulation and implementation of the curriculum within the school and with sending schools in the district?

-What structures and processes ensure clear alignment between the written, taught, and learned curriculum?

-How does the curriculum review process address the elimination of bias and the promotion of representation and inclusivity?
+- Does the school have a formal, ongoing curriculum cycle of review and revision for all courses in all departments? - How does the school achieve effective curricular coordination within and among each academic area, department, and program in the school? - What structures and processes are in place to achieve vertical articulation and implementation of the curriculum within the school and with sending schools in the district? - What structures and processes ensure clear alignment between the written, taught, and learned curriculum? - How does the curriculum review process address the elimination of bias and the promotion of representation and inclusivity? - In what other ways does the school align to this Principle?

-agendas or minutes from meetings where vertical articulation of curriculum is discussed or results from these meetings structures and processes that ensure alignment of the written and taught curriculum agendas or minutes from academic content or department meetings, cross-curricular, cross grade level, or other meetings where curriculum coordination is discussed scope and sequence for content areas or curriculum maps ways curriculum is supported and implemented other examples/evidence that demonstrate the school's alignment to this Principle
+agendas or minutes from meetings where vertical articulation of curriculum is discussed or results from these meetings structures and processes that ensure alignment of the written and taught curriculum agendas or minutes from academic content or department meetings, cross-curricular, cross grade level, or other meetings where curriculum coordination is discussed scope and sequence for content areas or curriculum maps ways curriculum is supported and implemented